caseyjlaw/volks/README.md

 **Description**:

-- Localize single pulses using both imaging and geodetic solving method.
+- Localize single pulses using both imaging and astrometric solving method.
 - Visibilities in FITS-IDI file that belong to one single pulse are first grouped together.
 Then each of these single pulses are localized with `solve()` and `imaging()` independently.

 **Input**: